yahiakala/routing/docs/caching/index.md

 ## Data Caching

-The routing library will cache data that was loaded by the `loader` method.
-If you are not using the `loader` method, then you can skip this section.
+The routing library will cache data that was loaded by the `load_data` method.
+If you are not using the `load_data` method, then you can skip this section.
 For more details see the [Data Loading](/data-loading) section.

 The data caching behavior is determined by the `cache_data_mode` attribute on the route.

 !!!
 Note

-    If there is a `loader` method, and there is no data in the cache, the the form will not be instantiated until the `loader` method returns a value.
+    If there is a `load_data` method, and there is no data in the cache, the the form will not be instantiated until the `load_data` method returns a value.

 !!!
 Caching Forms with data loaders

-    If you are using `loaders` and `cache_form` is set to `True`, then loaders will not be called if there is an existing cached form.
-If you are using `STALE_WHILE_REVALIDATE` mode, we would recommend setting `cache_form` to `False` so that the `loader` method is called with the data is stale.
+    If you are using `load_data` method and `cache_form` is set to `True`, then load_data method will not be called if there is an existing cached form.
+If you are using `STALE_WHILE_REVALIDATE` mode, we would recommend setting `cache_form` to `False` so that the `load_data` method is called with the data is stale.

 ### No Cache